Valencia - Ricardo Tormo circuit

-Some of the following images were created using the graphic of the MotoGP20 video game developed by Milestone.
+Some of the following images were created using the graphic engine of the MotoGP20 video game developed by Milestone.
 From June, the 2020 version also includes the MotoE World Cup.

 The Valencia circuit explained by Niccolò Canepa, rider of the LCR E-Team

 “Corner 1 is very technical and difficult because it is a fast curve to the left.
 You have to exit with good speed to be fast on the next straight, but you don't have to touch the green zone; it is essential to find the exact point where to insert the bike in to the corner.
 Corner 2 is very important for overtaking and it is essential to have a good line especially in the first laps to avoid contact with other riders.

 Through the fast Corner 3 you reach Corner 4 which is a key point of this circuit.
 Valencia is scheduled for November and when we run here it is often cold.
 We reach this corner after the final straight and many curves to the left, so the temperature on the right side of the tyres drops well below the optimal level.
 This creates a problem for both the front tyre and the rear tyre: in both cases there is a risk of crash because of loss of the front or for high-side."